LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-07-30-installing-a-k8s-cluster.md

 ### GPU Device Drivers

 Because the containers run inside of their own VM, we need to configure the base image to have nvidia drivers installed.

+## Major Lessons

+1. Ensure your kernel is only using cgroupsv2
+2. Ensure both containerd (or whatever container runtime you're using) and the kubelet are both using the Systemd cgroup driver.
+3. Update your kernel to the latest version
+4. Update containerd to the latest version
+5. Update k8s to the latest version
+6. If using kata containers, ensure `runc` is still installed for the control plane nodes.